 Energy & Recycling – California and San Luis Obispo County have some of the most advanced efficiency standards in the nation.
 Dana Reserve is designed to comply with these standards including increased energy efficiency in buildings, water and resource conservation, reduction of waste generated by construction projects, and long-term building operation and maintenance costs.
 Compliance also includes designing homes with improved indoor air quality for future residents and occupant health.
 To meet the state and local commitments, the Dana Reserve project is designed with many features to reduce greenhouse gas emissions.
 Learn More

-Oak Trees – Conservation & Preservation – A majority of the centrally, located oak woodland is to be maintained as part of the Dana Reserve Specific Plan.
-Where development is to occur adjacent to coast live oaks, County oak tree protection measures will be implemented.
-A combination of both on-site mitigation and off-site mitigation will be used to offset the live oak trees.
+Oak Trees – Conservation & Preservation – A majority of the centrally-located oak woodland is to be maintained as part of the Dana Reserve Specific Plan.
+Where development is to occur adjacent to coast live oaks, county oak tree protection measures will be implemented.
+A combination of both on-site and off-site mitigation will be used to offset the live oak trees.
 Dana Reserve has purchased property that was part of the original Dana Rancho Nipomo for the off-site mitigation featuring a natural habitat and oak preserve deemed similar in character and quality of the coast live oaks to be removed within the Dana Reserve.
-This 385-acre natural habitat and oak preserve will be permanently maintained through a conservation easement with management and oversite by a local, non-profit conservation group.
-Docent-led hikes will be offered to the public several times a year to experience this spectacular treasure.
-In addition to exploring and learning about the natural habitat, hikers will be rewarded with an awesome 360-degree view at the summit.
+This 388-acre natural habitat and oak preserve will be permanently maintained through a conservation easement with management and oversight by a local non-profit conservation group.
 Learn More